StartPanelApp/StartPanelApp.github.io/README.md

 - widget configurations
 - authentication tokens (for example Homey PAT)

-This is not a security issue by itself, but the file should be treated as a **personal configuration file**.
+This is not a security issue per se, but the file should be treated as a **personal configuration file** as the data is not encrypted when saved locally!

 Recommendations:

 - store it in a safe location
 - avoid sending it unencrypted
 - do not share it unless you want to share your setup

-This is part of the project's **privacy-focused design** — no data is sent to external services.

----

-## ❓ Why is nothing stored in the cloud?

-Because the project is designed to:

-- run completely **offline**
-- avoid **accounts, login systems, and backend servers**
-- give users **full control over their data**
-- avoid dependencies on cloud services that may disappear

-It also aligns well with the general **Homey community preference of owning their own hardware setup**.

-Because of this design, it is **extra important to create backups regularly**, since browser storage may be cleared due to:

-- browser updates
-- crashes
-- app updates
-- system changes

 ---